yosi-dediashvili/SubiT/design/input_processing.md

 ##### Extracting identifiers for movie titles

-First, we'll define three places from which we'll take our input:
+First, we'll define four places from which we'll take our input:

-1. The queries themselves
+1. The file name (without extension), if the queries are paths to a file
-2. The directory name, if the queries are paths to a movie file
+2. The directory name, if the queries are paths to a file
     - If the queries contained several items, we'll convert it to a single query that contains the directory name only (both files should be under the same directory)
+3. The queries themselves
-3. The release name from OpenSubtitles after querying for the file hash/query
+4. The release name from OpenSubtitles after querying for the file hash/query
     - File hash will be used only if the queries are full paths.
     - The implementation of receiving the release name will be implemented inside the OpenSubtitles provider.